rolling-sagas/rs-doc/monetization/README.md

 ### In-Game Reource
  To simplify, we only have one in-game resource called **Credit**.

- It has several uses:
+ It is consumed in:
-- text generation uses, or AI actions.
-Every time user make a choice, do a skill check, or retry cost 1 Credit.
+- text generation.
+Every time GPT generate, which is when user make a choice, do a skill check, or regenerate, cost 1 Credit.
-- image generations.
-Cost 5 credits per time.
+- image generations (avatar, background image).
+Cost 2 credits per time.
-- users roll a dice to determine their character stats or descriptions.
-Every time users rolling a dice cost 1 Credit.
+~~- users roll a dice to determine their character stats or descriptions.
+Every time users rolling a dice cost 1 Credit.~~
 - tip the creator you like.
 Users can select how much credits they want to tip.
 Creator can gain the credits for their own use.

 How to Get it:
-- Subscribors will receive their credits at the beginning of every month,
+- Subscribors will receive their credits at the beginning of every month.
 - Daily Login.
 10 credits for free users.
 Double credits for subscribers.
-- Users can purchase additional credits.
+~~- Users can purchase additional credits.~~ (Not now)

 In AI Dungeon, 1 Credit cost 0.0125 dollars.
 One image cost 1 credit.
 In NovelAI, 1 Anlas cost 0.0024 dollars, but one image cost 20 anlas. same value equals to 0.048 dollars.